wultra/powerauth-push-server/docs/Push-Server-Administration.md

 Insomnia is an easy to use RESTful API client.
 You can get Insomnia from [https://insomnia.rest](https://insomnia.rest)

 To import the Push Server workspace into Insomnia, create a workspace using menu in the top left corner.
 Use the `Create Workspace` option and then click `Import/Export`.
 You can import the workspace with all requests from [provided workspace export file](./data/Push_Server_Insomnia.zip).

-All requests which are described below are already prepared in the provided Insomnia worskpace, so you can easily
-update the JSON requests and execute them.
+All requests which are described below are already prepared in the provided Insomnia worskpace, so you can easily update the JSON requests and execute them.

 ## Administration using cURL

 Curl is a command line HTTP client.
 You can get cURL from [https://curl.haxx.se](https://curl.haxx.se)

-### Retrieve Application List:
+### Retrieve Application List

 ```
 curl --request GET \
   --url http://localhost:8080/powerauth-push-server/admin/app/list
 ```

-### Retrieve Unconfigured Application List:
+### Retrieve Unconfigured Application List

 ```
 curl --request GET \
   --url http://localhost:8080/powerauth-push-server/admin/app/unconfigured/list
 ```

-### Create an Application:
+### Create an Application

 ```
 curl --request POST \
   --url http://localhost:8080/powerauth-push-server/admin/app/create \